 If you don’t have an Android or iPhone device you can download data to a PC or Mac by the USB pod that is included.

 (Apple have not opened up NFC to developers, when they do, we will release an app but until then it’s just for Android)

 What is NFC?

 NFC (aka Near Field Communications) is already used for contactless payment systems and is included in the vast majority of smartphones.
 As well as payment details, NFC can be used to transfer other data.
-Swimovate have developed an Android app that will receive and display swim data by simply holding the watch to the NFC area on your phone for an instant.
+Swimovate has developed an Android and iTunes app that will receive and display swim data by simply holding the watch to the NFC area on your phone for an instant.

 No need to worry about pairing the watch to your phone like Bluetooth, NFC does not require pairing.

-The Android app will be available from Google Play and Swimovate website when the watch ships.
+The Android / iTunes app will be available from Google Play / iTunes and Swimovate website when the watch ships.